Doctoral education

 Finalising your doctoral studies

-Information for doctoral students at the end phases of their studies: What instructions there are for pre-examination and defence, how to publish your thesis and what is needed for graduation, etc. This is the third page of the 3-page Doctoral student study guide.
+Information for doctoral students at the end phases of their studies: pre-examination and defence, finalising the thesis manuscript, public display, distribution and approval of thesis.
+This is the third page of the 3-page Doctoral student study guide.

 Drawing of two doctoral students each holding a paper, with doctor's hats shining on their heads.